 - How do we know the rude saleswoman didn’t just discover she has cancer?

 - How do we know the Christian who cussed didn’t just accept Jesus and has no clue how to walk with God?

 Wouldn’t it be better to tap the brakes on our judgment—especially when we don’t know all the facts?
 Before we call into question someone else’s walk with God, we should scrutinize our own.

 The world needs the gospel, not rules alone.
 Otherwise, they may confuse rules with the way of salvation.

 Judge Not, Lest Ye Be Judged —What Jesus Meant

 Yes, there is a point when we must confront the sin in another Christian’s life.
 Otherwise, we’re failing to obey the process Jesus and Paul explained in Matthew 18:15-17; Galatians 6:1; and 1 Corinthians 5:3-5.

 However, that process should only occur after we’ve gone through a more basic examination with our own lives.

 “Judge not lest ye be judged.”
 Jesus meant that our priority for life change should first be to ourselves—then to others.

-Question: Has anyone ever quoted you, “Judge not lest ye be judged”?
+Tell me what you think: Has anyone ever quoted you, “Judge not lest ye be judged”?
 What did he or she mean by it?
 To leave a comment, just click here.